-(i) Notwithstanding the other provisions of (f)(11) and (f)(2)(J), a member may carry the account of an "approved specialist," which account is limited to bona fide specialist transactions including hedge transactions with security futures contracts upon a margin basis that is satisfactory to both parties.
-The amount of any deficiency between the equity in the account and haircut requirement pursuant to Rule 15c3-1 under the Act (Net Capital) shall be deducted in computing the Net Capital of the member under NASD's Capital Requirements.
+(i) Notwithstanding the other provisions of (f)(11) and (f)(2)(f), a member may carry the account of an "approved specialist," which account is limited to bona fide specialist transactions including hedge transactions with security futures contracts upon a margin basis that is satisfactory to both parties.
+The amount of any deficiency between the equity in the account and haircut requirement pursuant to Rule 15c3-1 shall be charged against the member's net capital when computing net capital under SEC Rule 15c3-1.7

-(ii) For purposes of this paragraph (f)(11)(F), the term "approved specialist" means a specialist who is deemed a specialist for all purposes under the Act and who is registered pursuant to the rules of a national securities exchange.

-(G) Additional Requirements

-(i) Money market mutual funds, as defined in Rule 2a-7 under the Investment Company Act of 1940, can be used for satisfying margin requirements under this paragraph (f)(11), provided that the requirements of Rule 404(b) under the Act and Rule 46(b)(2) under the CEA are satisfied.
+- (ii) For purposes of this paragraph (f)(11)(F), the term "approved specialist" means a specialist who is deemed a specialist for all purposes under the Act and who is registered pursuant to the rules of a national securities exchange. - (G) Additional Requirements. - (i) Money market mutual funds, as defined in Rule 2a-7 under the Investment Company Act of 1940, can be used for satisfying margin requirements under this paragraph (f)(11), provided that the requirements of Rule 404(b) under the Act and Rule 46(b)(2) under the CEA are satisfied. - (ii) Day trading of security futures is subject to the minimum requirements of this Rule.

-Page 45 of 51

-(ii) Day trading of security futures is subject to the minimum requirements of this Rule.
 If deemed a pattern day-trader, the customer must maintain equity of \$25,000.
 The 20 percent requirement, for security futures contracts, should be calculated based on the greater of the initial or closing transaction and any amount exceeding NASD excess must be collected.
-The creation of a customer call subjects the account to all the restrictions contained in Rule 2520(f)(8)(B).

-(iii) The use of the "time and tick" method is based on the member's ability to substantiate the validity of the system used.
-Lacking this ability dictates the use of the aggregate method.

-(iv) Security futures contracts transacted or held in a security futures account shall not be subject to any provision of this Rule.
+The creation of a customer call subjects the account to all the restrictions contained in Rule 2520(f)(8)(B). - (iii) The use of the "time and tick" method is based on the member's ability to substantiate the validity of the system used.
+Lacking this ability dictates the use of the aggregate method. - (iv) Security futures contracts transacted or held in a futures account 8 shall not be subject to any provision of this Rule.

 II.
-SELF-REGULATORY ORGANIZATION'S STATEMENT OF THE PURPOSE OF, AND STATUTORY BASIS FOR, THE PROPOSED RULE CHANGE
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

-In its filing with the Commission, NASD included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
+In its filing with the Commission, NASD included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of these statements may be examined at the places specified in Item IV below.
-NASD has prepared summaries, set forth in Sections (A), (B), and (C) below, of the most significant aspects of such statements.
+NASD has prepared summaries, set forth in Sections A, B, and C below, of the most significant aspects of such statements.

-- (A) Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change - (a) Purpose
+A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change